Datruc21/pyfort-Bellahcen-Prouteau-int1/README.txt

 Logbook :
 2/12 : starting the project
-3/12 : Creating the first modules, maths modules are done
+3/12 : Creating the first modules, maths module is done